 Next up is Turning Point of the Lehigh Valley.
 Turning Point of Lehigh Valley is a safe place where victims of abuse and their children can find refuge.
 They provide services in Lehigh and Northampton Counties to more than 5,000 victims of domestic violence each year.
 Their mission is to work toward the elimination of domestic violence; increase community awareness of the problem; and empower victims of domestic violence by providing shelter and support services.

 October is Domestic Violence Awareness Month.
-A few years ago, I was asked to play a couple of songs at the Candlelight Vigil held at Cedar Crest College.
+A few months ago, I was asked to play a couple of songs at the Candlelight Vigil held at the Bethlehem Area Public Library.
 It was an uplifting experience for all involved.
 I’m so glad to have been a part of the evening.

-Each year during the month of October, I offer a complimentary download of the song Free, available at my ReverbNation profile.
+Each year during the month of October, I offer a complimentary download of the song Free.

 Trinity Soup Kitchen, Bethlehem, PA